UoaWDCC/VPS/README.md

 # Contributing

-Onboarding documentation can be found in the Github Wiki under `Wiki/Onboarding`.
+[Documentation](./wiki/VPS%20Home.md) for the project lives here in this repo, with some basic onboarding / setup information and (very!) partial documentation of the codebase.

-This project uses the [conventional commits](https://www.conventionalcommits.org) specification for commit messages.
+Try to use the [conventional commits](https://www.conventionalcommits.org) specification for commit messages, it makes it easier for everyone.

 # Contributors ✨